GarmanGroup/RIDL/README.md

 - Run on command line ```python runRIDL.py -i input.txt -pco```

+## Queries

+Please email *charles.bury@dtc.ox.ac.uk*

 ## A brief background

 During MX data collection, when a protein or nucleic acid crystal is exposed to increasing doses of radiation, localised radiation-induced chemical changes can occur within the crystalline macromolecules, even at doses of the order of several MGy (at 100 K).
 These *specific damage* manifestations can ultimately leading to false biological interpretations within structures during subsequent model building if not accounted for.

 Localised chemical changes within a macromolecule can be detected by observing shifts in the electron density attributed to particular atoms within the crystal with increasing dose.
-For instance, radiation-induced decarboxylation of glutamate and aspartate residues has been reported, for a wide range of crystalline model protein systems, as the deterioration in density local to the carboxylate group at different dose states within F<sub>obs</sub>(d<sub>n</sub>) - F<sub>obs</sub>(d<sub>1</sub>) Fourier difference maps between different accumulated dose states d<sub>1</sub> and d<sub>n</sub> within a single crystal.
+For instance, radiation-induced decarboxylation of glutamate and aspartate residues has been reported, for a wide range of crystalline model protein systems, as the deterioration in density local to the carboxylate group at different dose states within *F<sub>obs</sub>(d<sub>n</sub>) - F<sub>obs</sub>(d<sub>1</sub>)* Fourier difference maps between different accumulated dose states *d<sub>1</sub>* and *d<sub>n</sub>* within a single crystal.

 Specific radiation damage has been well characterised previously using Fourier difference maps and detecting *difference map peaks* (i.e. localised regions of significant electron density *loss* or *gain* with increasing dose).
 However, such time-intensive visual inspection is limited by the inherent subjective bias of the investigator; a problem that is compounded by the fact that with increasing dose Fourier difference maps become increasingly noisy, due to the overall degradation of the diffraction data quality (global radiation damage) and unmodelled chemistry within crystal bulk solvent regions.
 To mitigate such bias and permit systematic categorisation of radiation-induced structure changes over a series of increasing doses for individual refined atoms within a structure, the set of scripts **RIDL** has been written to provide a pipeline to calculate per-atom metrics to quantify the damage susceptibility of each refined atom within a macromolecular structure.